sailoog/openplotter-documentation/en/software.md

 ![](openplotter_rpi.png)

-OpenPlotter RPI is a modified version of [Raspbian](https://www.raspbian.org/), the official operating system for the Raspberry Pi.
+**OpenPlotter RPI** is a modified version of [Raspbian](https://www.raspbian.org/), the official operating system for the Raspberry Pi.
+It contains all you need.

-####Download
+OpenPlotter RPI is open-source and free.

+---

+**Download**

 http://www.sailoog.com/en/blog-categories/openplotter-rpi

+---